codeaprendiz/learn_kubernetes/task-000-commands/basics.md

 ### kube-scheduler
 - Identifies the right node to place the container on
 - based on container's resource requirements, worker node capacity etc
+- The scheduler continously monitors the api-server.
+When ever there is a new node created, it realizes and assigns it to appropriate node and communicates back to the
+  `kube-api` server.

 ### Node Controller
 - Takes care of nodes, responsible for onboarding new nodes to the cluster, handlying